Find Trade Colleges

 The average amount in student loans that precision metal working majors at CWI take out while working on their Associate Degree is $8,459.

 Out of the 34 schools in the Rocky Mountains Region that were part of this year’s ranking, Community College of Denver landed the # 5 spot on the list.
-Located in the city of Denver, CCD is a public college with a medium-sized student population.
+Located in the city of Denver, CCD is a public school with a medium-sized student population.

 Of the 14 students majoring in precision metal working at CCD, 79% are male and 21% are female.